PiCK

 Summary

-- Tom Lee said BitMine could reach its 5%% of Ether supply target in about six weeks at its current pace.
+- Tom Lee said BitMine could reach its target of holding 5% of Ethereum's supply in about six weeks at its current pace.

 Forecast Trend Report by Period

-BitMine said it may slow the pace of its Ether purchases as it nears its target holding.
+BitMine said it may slow the pace of its Ether accumulation as it closes in on its ownership target.

-Tom Lee, BitMine's chairman and a co-founder of Fundstrat, told CoinDesk on May 7 that the company could reach its goal of holding 5% of Ether's total supply in about six weeks at its current pace.
+Tom Lee, chairman of BitMine Immersion Technologies and co-founder of Fundstrat, told CoinDesk on May 7 that at the current pace, the company could reach its goal of holding 5% of Ethereum's supply in about six weeks.

-After reaching the target, the company plans to focus on staking and share buybacks, Lee added.
+After hitting that target, the company plans to focus on staking and share buybacks.

 BitMine has recently been buying about 100,000 ETH a week, CoinDesk reported.

-The company had initially expected it would take about five years to secure 5% of Ether's supply.
-It has now accumulated about 4.29% in less than a year.
+The company had originally expected it would take about five years to acquire 5% of Ether's supply.
+It has now secured about 4.29% in less than a year.

 BitMine currently holds more than 5.1 million ETH, according to the report.

-The market is watching how any shift in BitMine's large-scale Ether buying could affect supply-demand dynamics and price moves.
-Its staking strategy and whether it continues making additional purchases are key variables.
+The market is watching whether any shift in BitMine's large-scale Ether buying will affect supply-demand dynamics and price moves.
+Its staking strategy and any additional purchases are seen as key variables.

 JH Kim